jelub2/application/readme.md

 # application

-This application is meant for cyclist to check whether they should go out for a ride or stay in.
+This application is meant for cyclists to check whether they should go out for a ride or stay in.
 Based on weather procastinations on and locally collected data from sensor like temperature and humidity sensors.

+# Packages
+## Arduino
++ ESP8266WiFi
++ WebSocketClient
++ dht11

+## NodeJS
++ body-body
++ dotenv
++ ejs
++ express
++ openweather-apis
++ ws

-# Use of code
+# Code
-NodeJS to set up a webserver
+## NodeJS to set up a webserver

+## server side

+## Client side code

-Arduino code to collect and share data
+## NodeMCU Arduino code to collect and share temperature data

-Weather API to get the procrastination of the location.
+## Connection to Weather API to get the procrastination of the location.

-Phone arduino app to share gps data.